-g - group name ο - organization name t - template name h - host/domain name r - role name u - user name n - netgroup name S - special inclusive x - special exclusive id The actual identifier.
+'''

+g - group name

+h - host/domain name

+r - role name

+u - user name

+n - netgroup name

+s - special inclusive

+x - special exclusive

+'''

+In the actual identifier.
 Identifier must be consistent with their type.

 Additionally, host names must be fully qualified and specified in lower case.
 Should a host name start with a period, it is treated as a domain name.
 A domain name must match the right-most characters of a host name in order for the associated capability to be used.
 An id can appear in only one rule.